6 Steps To Telling a Powerful Brand Story

 While she’s distracted, he breaks into Little Red Riding Hood’s grandmother's house, eats her, and puts on her clothes to impersonate her.

-A few minutes later, Red Riding Hood knocked on the door.
+A few minutes later, Little Red Riding Hood knocked on the door.
 The wolf jumped into bed and pulled the covers over his nose.
-"Who is it?" he called in a cackly voice.
+"Who is it?" he called in a crackly voice.

 "It's me, Little Red Riding Hood."